 "I'd say I liked Night the best."

-"Oh really," he said, a teasing tone in voice.
+"Oh really," he said, with a teasing tone in his voice.
 "You preferred Night above all of his work?"

 Carlisle sat beside Bella and they discussed the works of Shelley.
 They compared his work to that of Coleridge, Wadsworth, Blake, Byron, and Keats in turn.
 They were talking of the love letters between Keats and Fanny Brawne when a knock on the door interrupted them.
 Esme stuck her head in and spoke.
 "Carlisle, Bella's human, she needs to eat."

 Both Carlisle and Bella were surprised to see that the afternoon shadows had lengthened to the point where twilight was fast approaching.

 "I'm sorry," Carlisle said to Bella.
 "I've kept you too long."

 "No," Bella responded quickly.
 "No, you didn't.
 I was enjoying our talk, very much.
 I didn't even know how much time had passed.
 I hope I didn't keep you from something important, though."

 "Isabella," Carlisle admonished.
 "You, are important."
 He gave her a brilliant smile.
 "But, no, my afternoon was clear, and I can think of no way I would rather have spent it."

 "Oh," Bella said.
 "Good."
 She looked over at Esme.
 "Do you still want me to show you how to make frijoles?"
 Bella was spending the weekend with Alice, as far as her father knew, and she had promised to teach Esme how to cook some human Mexican food.

 "Yes," Esme answered, casting Carlisle an indulgent look.
 "I picked up the ingredients so that you could teach me to make them for your lunch, with chicken, I thought that would be good.
 But, I think that they'll have to be your dinner now."